altocodenl/tagaway/readme.md

    - fix moving pic grid when going from/to selecting/unselecting
    - paint picture a bit when selected
    - when removing tag, if no pictures left with that tag, remove tag from query
+   - fix scroll height when having many tags
+- see
+   - when seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
 - upload
+   - Document
    - put two buttons for downloading files or folder
    - put two buttons for adding a tag or skipping/done adding tags
    - hide recent uploads